MobileTeleSystems/onetl/docs/onetl.hwm.rst

 - HWM column values cannot decrease over time, they can only increase
 - HWM column cannot contain ``NULL`` values because they cannot be tracked properly, and thus will be skipped
-- It is highly recommended (but not necessary) for HWM column values to be unique